areiterer/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 13: January 15, 2017
+**Today's Progress**:
+* Cleaned code from yesterday and commited the progress to GitHub
+* Introduced a simple "API" to temporarily store activities and provide an interface to fetch / add / update activities.
+(The temporary storage part will be replaced with a permanent local storage soon)
+* Changed "Add activity" scene to provide input fields.
+These input fields will be replaced by better controls soon to reduce the amount of data the user has to type in when adding a new activity.

 ### Day 12: January 14, 2017
 **Today's Progress**:
 * Solved problem from yesterday - Floating Action Button is on the right spot now